MystenLabs/walrus-docs/docs/walrus-sites/portal.md

 ## Configuring the portal

-There are two main configurations for the portal: The `constants.ts` file and the environment variables.
+There are two main locations where the portal needs to be configured: The `constants.ts` file and the environment variables.

 You can find the `constants.ts` file in the `portal/common/lib` directory.
 It holds key